KarstenSiemer/Open-Airfilter/README.md

 # Open-Airfilter
-Opensource airfiltering system for your home
+Opensource air filtering system for your home

 Since i have problems with pollen in summer i wanted to buy an airfiltering system, but failed to find one that suits my needs.
-Like being extremly silent or setting up schedules on when i want it to not run or that it should be even more silent when i want to go to sleep.
+Like being extremely silent or setting up schedules on when i want it to not run or that it should be even more silent when i want to go to sleep.

 That is why i decided to just create my own and of course share my work.